filecoin-project/devgrants/open-grant-proposals/Petabyte-Scale-Data-Transport-Tool.md

 The software suit has two components: Client-side tools and server-side tools

 On client side:
-User can download the curated dataset using integrated downloading tool, it provides
+User can manage export of PT level data files, it provides
 -	A pragmatical way of defining input/output directory
 -	Batch split big files to small files
 -	MD5 file generation